Story of a Secret State: Background

 Jan Karski was a Polish soldier, resistance-fighter, and diplomat during World War II.
 In 1940–1943 he acted as a Home Army informer to the Polish government-in-exile and to Poland's Western Allies, relaying information to them about the situation in German-occupied Poland.
 He reported about the state of Poland, its many competing resistance factions, and also about Germany's destruction of the Warsaw Ghetto and its operation of extermination camps on Polish soil that were murdering Jews, Poles, and others.
 One of his reports, "The Mass Extermination of Jews in German Occupied Poland", has been described as "one of the first accounts of the Holocaust and a desperate cry for help and rescue for the Jews".
 In 1982 he was recognized as one of the Polish Righteous Among the Nations.

 In 1943 Karski visited the United States to meet President Roosevelt, and upon his second visit in the next year, he became convinced that the Western public, and leaders, were not grasping the enormity of the suffering of Poles and Jews under the Nazi occupation.
 He therefore decided to spread information about these topics by publishing a memoir of his experiences and to that end, partnered with the American literary agent Emery Reves, founder of Cooperation Publishing, which at that time released many anti-Nazi works.
-Reves set a number of conditions which shaped the book, from the first person, "eye-witness" narrative style, which he considered popular among the American readers, to the censorship-motivated avoidance of the controversial topic of Polish-Soviet relations (at that point, in 1944, USSR was one of the Allies, and the American government wanted to minimize the public confusion stemming from the fact that in 1939, USSR was a de facto ally of Nazi Germany, jointly invading and occupying Poland).
+Reves set a number of conditions which shaped the book, from the first person, "eye-witness" narrative style, which he considered popular among the American readers, to the censorship-motivated avoidance of the controversial topic of Polish-Soviet relations (at that point, in 1944, the Soviets were one of the Allies, and the American government wanted to minimize the public confusion stemming from the fact that in 1939, the Soviets helped Germany by jointly invading and occupying Poland).
 While adhering to the American wartime pro-Soviet propaganda, the book was also not to be promoted by the Polish government-in-exile or any other Polish-American institutions.

-Although Karski was the main author, and the sole credited author of the work, he closely collaborated with bilingual translator Krystyna Sokołowska (who translated his Polish manuscript to English) and the final script was copyedited by William Poster.
+Although Karski was the main author and the sole credited author of the work, he closely collaborated with the bilingual translator Krystyna Sokołowska (who translated his Polish manuscript to English) and the final script was copyedited by William Poster.
 The four hundred odd page manuscript was finished in July 1944 and published in the United States in November that year.